sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/threat-intelligence-tools.md

 * Use UrlScan.io to scan for malicious URLs
 * Use Abuse.ch to track malware and botnet indicators
 * Investigate phishing emails using PhishTool
-* Use Cisco's Talos Intelligence platform for intel gathering
+* Use Cisco's Talos Intelligence platform for intelligence gathering

 ## Task 2: Threat Intelligence